jyutzler/Bridge-Systems/system.md

 1NT — (Double) — 2♦ = transfer to hearts

-With a bad hand and a long minor, redouble for SOS.
+With a bad hand and a long minor, redouble for scramble to safety, looking for a 4-4 or 4-3 fit.

 1NT — (Double) — Redouble = Rescue - weak with a long minor (opener bids 2♣, pass or correct).